-The outer is the fleshy hearing organ outside the skull.
-Its intricate shape collects sound waves and funnels them into the ear canal and onto the eardrum, which separates the outer and inner ear.
-This membrane is taut, like a drum skin, and vibrates in response to the sound waves.
+The outer ear is the organ outside the skull.
+Its intricate shape collects sound waves and funnels them into the ear canal and then onto the eardrum, which separates the outer and inner ear.
+The membrane of the eardrum is taut, like a drum skin, and vibrates in response to the sound waves.